Commerce Township, Michigan

 Commerce Township is a charter township in Oakland County in the U.S. state of Michigan.
 A northwestern suburb of Detroit, Commerce Township is located about 34 mi northwest of downtown Detroit.
 As of the 2020 census, the township had a population of 43,058.

-As a western suburb of Metro Detroit, Commerce Township is The cities of Walled Lake and Wixom border to the south, and the township contains the village of Wolverine Lake.
+As a western suburb of Metro Detroit, Commerce Township is bordered by the cities of Walled Lake and Wixom to the south, and the township contains the village of Wolverine Lake.
 Originally settled as a resort destination, the township has seen a large population increase of permanent residents due to the townships rural environment and recreation areas, including most of Proud Lake State Recreation Area.
 The Huron River runs mostly north–south through the township, and the township also contains numerous lakes.

+History

+The area of the future Commerce Township saw its first settler, Abram Walrod, arrive in May 1824.
+Sufficient population growth meant that the original Novi Township was quartered in size by the organization of Commerce Township and Lyon Township for self-government on March 7, 1834, with Milford Township beginning separate supervision from Lyon Township in 1835.

+Geography

 The northern terminus of M-5 is within Commerce Township.
 This highway was originally meant to connect the spur route Interstate 275 back to Interstate 75, but the project was canceled due to the difficulty of construction around the township's numerous lakes, as well as the high property value of the area.